6. Scout Language

 The adult leader of the pack committee.
 Provides the motivation and direction to the committee to get the pack program implemented.

-A geographical are, made of up districts for administration of the Boy Scout programs.
-We are part of the Chief Okemos Council.
+A geographical area, made of up districts for administration of the Boy Scout programs.
+We are part of the Western Colorado Council.

 Any of a million or so boys between the ages of 6 and 11 who get together and have fun at Den and Pack meetings.
-Marked by curiosity, easy laughter, speed, and blue uniform.
-Likes to eat DingDongs and Bug Juice.
+Marked by curiosity, laughter, speed, and blue uniform.

 Cub Scout Leader Basic Training is 6 hour training session that covers all basic information needed to be pack leader.